s4y/team/README.md

 Everything done!
 ```

-Calls block, but `A` runs whatever you pass it (usually a lambda) asynchronously, returning control to the caller if it blocks, or when it finishes.
+Calls block, but `A { }` runs its body asynchronously, returning control to the caller if it blocks, or when it finishes.

 `await` blocks until every asynchronous task spawned inside it finishes.